EY-Parthenon: History and merger

 EY-Parthenon was founded in 1991 as The Parthenon Group by William "Bill" Achtmeyer and John C. Rutherford, who at that time served as director at the management consultancy Bain & Company.
 The founders established the firm to be a specialty boutique consulting firm leveraging the client relations they built during their time at Bain.
 In the subsequent years the firm grew rapidly and merged with Big Four professional services company Ernst & Young in 2014.

 Expansion under the EY brand

-Under the new name EY-Parthenon the firm pursued an aggressive expansion strategy growing its consultant base from approximately 350 in 2014 to 1,400 in 2018.
-This growth was realized organically through expanding teams with new recruits as well as inorganically by acquiring consulting firms.
-Over the period 2016-2017, EY-Parthenon acquired the Benelux, French and German branches of OC&C Strategy Consultants.
+Under the new brand, EY-Parthenon has pursued an aggressive expansion strategy growing its consultant base from approximately 350 in 2014 to 10,000 in 2019.
+It stands at 25,000 globally in 2025.
+This growth was realized organically through expanding teams and extending the brand across a broader range of services as well as inorganically by acquiring consulting firms.
+Over the period 2016–2017, EY-Parthenon acquired the Benelux, French and German branches of OC&C Strategy Consultants.
 It bolstered its Asia Pacific offering through its acquisition of Australian boutique Port Jackson Partners in May 2020.
 It announced its first innovation collaboration with the global start-up ecosystem Plug and Play in October 2020 to enable their clients to engage with disruptive digital technologies.